SW

 Bircher Müesli

-A Swiss breakfast dish of rolled oats, fruit, nuts, and milk or yogurt that was developed as a health food by Swiss physician Maximilian Bircher-Benner.
+A Swiss breakfast dish of rolled oats, fruit, nuts, and milk or yogurt developed as a health food by Swiss physician Maximilian Bircher-Benner.
+Often topped with fresh berries and grated apple.

 Regional Specialties & Local Favorites